 A sense of responsibility does and should help guide our behaviour, along with our self-interest and ideals.
 But it is there to regulate our relationships not our consumption of things.
 And it is particularly unsuited to be a yardstick for our consumption of a social, psychoactive drug.

-No amount of repetition can change the inadequacy of our sense of responsibility as a mechanism for protecting our health.
+Aim for environment No amount of repetition can change the inadequacy of our sense of responsibility as a mechanism for protecting our health.
 An enhanced capacity for responsibility is more likely to be a welcome result of low-risk drinking than the other way round.

 We can help ourselves and others by fostering our own micro-environments around alcohol drinking: We can limit to a low risk level; We can avoid difficult and risky things if ever inebriated; And we can learn techniques to feel carefree without drinking alcohol.